thunderbotio/thunderbot.io/_posts/2017-01-07-necrobot2-manual-snipe.md

 - snipe, manual, socketdata
 ---

-Necrobot version > 1.0.0.30 support manual snipe , which is suite for everyone who don't want to setup auto snipe.
+Thunderbot version > 1.0.0.30 support manual snipe , which is suite for everyone who don't want to setup auto snipe.

 # How manual snipe work